UAAP Season 67 men's basketball tournament: Game 3

-The tip-off of the start of the first quarter, The pass of the start of the second quarter, The tip-off again of the start of the third quarter, The deciding game was close all throughout, but La Salle built a 54–43 lead at the start of the fourth quarter after a Rico Maierhofer put-back.
+The deciding game was close all throughout, but La Salle built a 54–43 lead at the start of the fourth quarter after a Rico Maierhofer put-back.
 FEU then had a 16–3 run to give the Tamaraws back the lead with 4:14 left.
 Jerwin Gaco broke the FEU run, but Miranda and Mark Isip each split their free-throws to bring back the lead to FEU with 2:21 left.
 Gaco and Joseph Yeo scored a basket each to wrest the lead back to La Salle, but Isip made his own two consecutive baskets to give FEU the lead with 37 seconds left.
 With La Salle having the possession, JV Casio scored a three-point shot off a fake that freed him from Miranda's defenses that gave La Salle the lead.
 Miranda drove hard to the basket but missed, and another FEU put-back from pointblank range also resulted in a miss; Cardona rebounded the ball, that led to him being fouled by Miranda with 2.4 seconds left.
 Cardona split his free-throws, Jeff Chan got the ball and heaved from half court but missed, clinching the championship to La Salle.